cndystf/TaskTracker/README.md

 # TrackTracker
-I made this repository for practice.
-Didnt own the code
+For practice.
+Didn't own the code